Platinumt3chnology/visual-recognition./tutorial-custom-classifier.md

 ## Step 3: Updating an existing custom classifier

-If you have an API key for a Lite plan and want to update a classifer, you must create another service instance on a Standard plan and re-create your custom classifier.
+If you have an API key for a Lite plan and want to update a classifier, you must create another service instance on a Standard plan and re-create your custom classifier.
 Follow the steps in the [Before you begin](/docs/services/visual-recognition/getting-started.html#prerequisites) section of the "Getting started tutorial" and make sure to select the Standard plan.
 {: tip}

 You can update a custom classifier either by adding classes to the classifier or by adding images to an existing class.
 Here, you improve the classifier that you created in Step 2 by adding a *Dalmatian* class to the types of dogs that can be classified.
 You also add images of cats to the negative example set for the "dogs" classifier.